Cosmetics & Packaging Quality Control with AI

 • Strict aesthetic tolerances

-Traditional systems based on fixed rules or predefined thresholds struggle to distinguish acceptable variation from critical defects.
-Each new product reference requires adjustments, which can be time-consuming and unstable.
+Traditional systems, based on fixed rules or predefined thresholds, struggle to distinguish an acceptable variation from a critical defect.
+Each new reference implies adjustments, which are sometimes long and unstable.

-The challenge is not only to detect more, but to detect accurately.
-Excessive rejection rates impact productivity.
-Insufficient rejection exposes manufacturers to costly customer complaints.
+The challenge is not only to detect more, but to detect correctly.
+Too many rejects penalize productivity.
+Too few rejects expose to costly customer complaints.

-To address these constraints, Scortex developed Spark, a visual inspection solution based on anomaly detection.
-Instead of attempting to list every possible defect, the system learns what a conforming part looks like and automatically identifies any significant deviation.
+To meet these constraints, Scortex has developed Spark, a visual inspection solution based on anomaly detection.
+Rather than trying to list all possible defects, the system learns what a compliant part is, and then automatically identifies any significant deviation.

 This approach offers several advantages: